 - This is the heart of the test.
 Pedal as hard as you can for 20 minutes.

-- Aim for an intensity that you feel you can maintain throughout.
+- Aim for an intensity you feel you can maintain throughout.

-- After your effort, pedal gently to relax and recover.
+- After the effort, pedal gently to relax and recover.

 Your FTP is calculated by taking 95% of the average power maintained during the 20 minutes of maximum effort.
 For example, if your average power was 250 watts, your FTP would be 237.5 watts (250 x 0.95).